nmaguiar/openaf-docs/docs/reference/ow_obj.md

 ````
 ### ow.obj.fromArray2DB

-__ow.obj.fromArray2DB(anArray, aDB, aDBTable, useParallel,caseSensitive) : Number__
+__ow.obj.fromArray2DB(anArray, aDB, aDBTable, useParallel, caseSensitive, errorFn) : Number__

 ````
 Given anArray composed of maps where each key is a field name tries to insert into the aDBTable for a provided aDB.
 Optionally you can specify how many threads should be used with useParallel and use the case sensitive name of fields with caseSensitive = true.
+The errorFn, if defined, will be called with the exception, the sql statement and the value that caused the exception.
 This function doesn't perform any database commit.
 Returns the number of records inserted. (available after ow.loadObj())
 ````
 ### ow.obj.fromArray2Obj